iftikhar8/UK-tree-epidemic-simulator/SubGrid_main/readme.txt

 Author: John Holden
 email: py13jh@leeds.ac.uk

+Sub-grid model directory:

------------ Phase_space_gen -----------
+----------- Parameter space -----------

-This directory stores code responsible for generating an epidemiological phase-space data in terms of three variable parameters.
-The phase-space is informed by a lattice model located in the directory "model" as a file "SSTLM.py" in short for "Stochastic-Spatio-Lattice-Model".
+This directory stores code responsible for generating an epidemiological parameter-space data in terms of three variable parameters.
+The p-space is informed by a lattice model located in the directory "model" as a file "SSTLM.py" in short for "Stochastic-Spatio-Lattice-Model".

 1. Run "run_man.sh" from terminal.
 This calls mkdir.py and run_main.py.
 The script is filled with simulation settings, here we control if the program is executed in HPC mode or Local mode.
 HPC mode is designed as a simple task array to be run on the HPC-arc3.leeds.ac.uk